 - a.
-The organizational conduct regulations (UCF-5.011, 5.012, and 5.013) shall apply to all student organizations of the University, including those at its regional campuses and/or at off campus instructional sites, and shall be deemed a part of the terms and conditions of student organization registration. - b.
-The Organizational Rules of Conduct apply to all student organizations for conduct that occurs: - 1.
-On or off University premises; or - 2.
-While participating in University and/or organization sponsored or related activities; or - 3.
-During school sessions, holidays, breaks, and University closures; or - 4.
-Against students or non-students - c.
-The University reserves the right to pursue any violation of the Organizational Rules of Conduct when the alleged conduct adversely affects the interest(s) of any part of the University community.
+The organizational conduct regulations (UCF-5.011, 5.012, and 5.013) shall apply to all student organizations of the University, including those at its regional campuses and/or at off campus instructional sites, and shall be deemed a part of the terms and conditions of student organization registration.
+The right of all students to seek knowledge, debate ideas, form opinions, and freely express their ideas is fully recognized by the University of Central Florida, including when students come together as student organizations.
+The Organizational Rules of Conduct, set out below, apply to student organization conduct and will not be used to impose discipline for the lawful expression of ideas.
+Specific restrictions on time and place of meetings and assemblies are found in other University regulations or policies. - b.
+The Organizational Rules of Conduct apply to all student organizations for conduct that occurs: - 1. on University premises; or - during or while participating in University and/or organization sponsored or related activities; or - 3. during school sessions, holidays, breaks, and University closures; or - 4. against students or non-students. - c.
+The University may take action against a student organization for off-campus conduct if the conduct is specifically prohibited by law or the Organizational Rules of Conduct; or if the conduct poses (or demonstrates that the student organization's continued recognition at the University poses) a danger to the health, safety or welfare of the University community; or if the conduct is disruptive to the orderly processes and functions of the University.